 - 1 lemon

-- ½ cup pearled barley
+- 1/2 cup pearled barley

-- 2 oz blue cheese
+- 2 oz blue cheese, crumbled

 - 4 oz baby greens or mesclun mix

-- ¼ cup walnuts
+- ¼ cup toasted walnuts

 Suvie Cook Settings

-Remove the beets and barley from your Suvie.
-Slice the beets into bite-size pieces, fluff the barley with a fork and adjust seasoning to taste.
+5) Slice the beets into bite-size pieces, fluff the barley with a fork and adjust seasoning to taste.
 Toss the baby greens with the barley and warm vinaigrette.
 Divide between two plates and arrange the beets, blue cheese, and walnuts on top.